fbgallet/roam-extension-live-ai-assistant/README.md

 ### Your first prompts using the Chat panel

 🆕 You can simply click on the Chat icon in the left sidebar to start an ephemeral conversation right away in the new **Chat panel**!
 Just write your request and press Enter!
+Or focus on a given block containing your prompt and click on Chat icon.

 See the demo .gif [in the introduction section](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#live-ai).
 N.B.: in this demo the Live AI buttons are in the top bar instead of left sidebar (you can switch in the extension settings)